comperiosearch/bitbucket-elasticsearch-connector/README.md

 Bitbucket to elasticsearch connector written in Python.
 It supports indexing files and repos, updates and deletions.
+Read more on our blog: http://blog.comperiosearch.com/blog/2014/09/18/bitbucket-elasticsearch-connector/

 Prerequisites
 --------------